The Family Handyman learns how to use automotive tape from Chip Foose

 How to make a circle using automotive tape

-Most DIYers apply automotive tape incorrectly, using several pieces to mask round objects.
+Most DIYers apply automotive tape incorrectly, using several pieces of car paint tape to mask round objects.
 The multiple pieces allow paint to seep into the splices, ruining the paint job.
 Here, a 3M tape expert shows the proper way to mask inside a tight 3-in. circle using 3M’s brown crepe masking tape.

-Start by unrolling about a foot of tape and stick the leading edge onto the body part.
+Start by unrolling about a foot of car paint tape and stick the leading edge onto the body part.